Jackalgirl/documentation/signing-messages.md

 The year is incorrect -- it should be "2025" but instead here it's "2024".
 The difference of a single character results in an entirely different signature (hashed message), one that does not match the provided signature, so the verification has failed.

 > [!TIP]
-> If you are trying to verify a message and verification failed, check your plaintext and make sure that you have spelled everything correctly, and that there are no extra spaces, hidden characters, etc., in the text.
+> If you are trying to verify a message and verification failed, check your plaintext and make sure that you have spelled everything correctly, and that there are no extra spaces, hidden characters, upper-case letters instead of lower-case letters or vice versa, etc., in the text.
 The plaintext must match the original message **exactly** in order for this process to work.

 ## Try It Yourself!